CDCgov/cdh-lava-react/readme.md

 - Javascript
 - Angular

-The following programming languagese are used in teh oauth security component
+The following programming languagese are used in the oauth security component
 - C#

 The following data formats are supported: